Gremlinq/ExRam.Gremlinq/README.md

 ```

 #### Build nice queries
-From `marko`, walk all the `Knows` edge to all the `Persons`
+From `marko`, walk all the `Knows` edges to all the `Persons`
-that he knows and order them by their name:
+that he knows and order them by their names:

 ``` csharp
     var peopleKnownToMarko = await _g